openwisp/openwisp-utils/docs/developer/main-navigation-menu.rst

     It is recommended to use ``register_menu_subitem`` in the ``ready`` method of the ``AppConfig``.

-How to use custom icons in the menu
+How to Use Custom Icons in the Menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create a CSS file and use the following syntax to provide the image for each